 This web site is offered by Steven Saitzyk.
 Steven Saitzyk teaches and consults about the creative process and artists’ materials.
 He is an Adjunct Professor at Art Center College of Design in Pasadena and International Director of Shambhala Art a non-profit arts education program designed to merge meditation with the creative process.
 He consults for professional artists, art materials importers, and manufactures and is currently a member of the National Art Materials Trade Association, the American Society for Testing and Materials, and the Professional Picture Framers Association.
-He is the author of ART HARDWARE: The Definitive Guide to Artist’s Materials (currently out of print, however bound photocopies are available $22 plus shipping).
+He is the author of ART HARDWARE: The Definitive Guide to Artist’s Materials (currently out of print).
 For rates for consults, lectures and workshop, please email: steve[AT]trueart[DOT]info

 His second book titled: Place Your Thoughts Here: Meditation for the Creative Mind, has recently been released and is available for purchase by order from local bookstores and at Amazon.com.